tembo-io/website/blog/2023-08-16-introducing-pg-later/index.md

 ## Extending Postgres with async features

 At Tembo, we’ve built a similar feature for Postgres and published it as an extension called **pg_later**.
-With **pg_later**, you can dispatch a query to your PostgreSQL database and, rather than waiting for the results, your program can return and retrieve the results at your convenience.
+With **pg_later**, you can dispatch a query to your Postgres database and, rather than waiting for the results, your program can return and retrieve the results at your convenience.

 A common example is manually executing VACUUM on a table.
 Typically one might execute VACUUM in one session, and then use another session to check the status of the VACUUM job via `pg_stat_progress_vacuum`. pg_later gives you the power to do that in a single session.
 You can use it to queue up any long-running analytical or administrative task on your Postgres database.